Balancing your cash drawer

 Counting the cash at the end of the day

 The final step is to count the cash drawer amounts.
-First thing to do is tick all the receipts at the bottom of the screen, these are all the sales performed in the period from when you last did the banking until now.
+The first thing to do is tick all the receipts at the bottom of the screen (show these by clicking the Show Receipts button as shown below), these are all the sales performed in the period from when you last did the banking until now.
 Using all the fields you have previously entered the Cash Out amounts in, by ticking the receipts it will total up the Banked Amount field.
 You should not normally need to change the Banked Amount field.

 Now you can go through all the notes and coins in your cash drawer and enter the values in the fields under Cash drawer amounts.